Watch a quick overview of the Tables feature here:

 - Click the Tables link at the top left of the maps page, enter locations in the Location Search bar, and load data from the data menus or Data Search bar.

-- On the Maps page, use the See Tables button in the Info Bubble on the map page.
+- On the Maps page, use the See Tables button in the Info Bubble.
 When created from the Info Bubble, the table will also load the data layer from the map and all of the geographies in the Info Bubble.

 Use the location search bar to add additional locations to compare in your table.
 You can delete any location by clicking the X symbol next to the name of that location.

 Once you have your list of geographies to compare, you can then change the data layer you are viewing by selecting a new data layer from the menu above.
-Note: N/A for a geography indicates that data is not available.
+Please note: N/A for a geography indicates that data is not available.

 You can also add point datasets to see details on the points within each geography in the table.